Pipe marking

-Pipe marking is the used to identify the contents, properties and flow direction of fluids in piping.
-Marking assists personnel to identify the correct pipes for operational, maintenance or emergency response purposes.
-Pipes are marked by labels, typically color coded, to identify the use, contents and flow direction.
+In the process industry, chemical industry, manufacturing industry, and other commercial and industrial contexts, pipe marking is used to identify the contents, properties and flow direction of fluids in piping.
+It is typically carried out by marking piping through labels and color codes.
+Pipe marking helps personnel and fire response teams identify the correct pipes for operational, maintenance or emergency response purposes.

 Background

 Pipes are used extensively in commercial and industrial buildings and on industrial plant (e.g. oil refineries) to transfer fluids between items of plant and equipment.
 Positive identification assists operations personnel to correctly identify plant when carrying out routine or maintenance activities, and for emergency personnel when responding to emergencies.
 Pipe marking is particularly important for identification where pipes run along pipe racks, through walls and bulkheads and through floors.

 A range of corporate, national and international codes, standards and regulations are in use around the world.

+National standards: United States

 ANSI/ASME Standards

 In the United States, Occupational Safety and Health Administration regulations recommend following American Society of Mechanical Engineers Standard A13.1-2015 - Scheme for the Identification of Piping Systems.

 The standard states that labels should be placed where easily viewed by a person standing near the pipe at any of the following points: